Theories

 - Unknown statements

-- If a statement is neither known to be true nor false, its truth is unknown .
+- If a statement is neither known to be true nor false, its truth is unknown.
 The vast majority of statements belong to this class.

 A wise man proportions his belief to the evidence.

-Theories in real life
+Theories in Real Life

 Learning theories

 We build theories about everything around us, possibly starting as a baby.
-On this view, the baby’s job is to discover the patterns that govern how the physical world works, and encapsulate them in theories that can be used to predict what will happen in new situations 3.
+On this view, the baby’s job is to discover the patterns that govern how the physical world works, and encapsulate them in theories that can be used to predict what will happen in new situations15.
 By the time we are adult, we have built up a corpus of theories.
 These theories can pretty accurately give a structure to our past and predict much of the immediate future.

 Correction

 This is indeed what happened to the theory.
-Albert Einstein had the courage to say that, if the theory does not correspond to the facts, then it had to be changed.
+German-born physicist Albert Einstein had the courage to say that, if the theory does not correspond to the facts, then it had to be changed.
 He thought up a new theory that permits light to always have the same speed.
 This theory entails all kinds of weird things, such as objects gaining infinite weight when they approach the speed of light.
 Despite its counter-intuitive conclusions, this theory turned out to make consistently correct predictions in realms where the earlier model did not.
-It is known as the special theory of relativity.
+It is known as the special theory of relativity16.

 Science

-This chapter argues that throughout our life, we build up theories that help us structure our experiences.
-We seek those theories that are “true”, i.e., that will in principle eternally make correct predictions (though of course we cannot know this).
-The more correct predictions a theory makes, the more likely it is that the theory is true.
-In that sense, science is more systematic variant of that process.
-Science continuously builds theories and tests them to see if their predictions are consistently correct.
-When scientists propose a new theory, they conduct experiments to show that the theory makes predictions that correspond to reality.
-Other scientists try to build experiments that show that the theory makes false predictions.
-If a theory turns out to make consistently correct predictions, it is accepted into the corpus of scientific theories.This does not mean, however, that the theory would be the truth.
+This does not mean, however, that the theory would be the truth.
 A theory can always make a false prediction one day.
-This is why scientific theories are called “theories”.
+This is why scientific theories are called theories.
 Even universally accepted laws, such as the law that all objects with mass or energy gravitate towards each other, are still called theories.
 If, one day, any theory is found to make a false prediction, then the theory will no longer be considered an approximation of truth.
 This entails that science never proves that a theory is true.
 Science just builds models of reality.

 Science is the profession of induction.

-Using the theory of truth
+The theory of truth in practice

 Ignorance is of a peculiar nature.
 Once dispelled, it is impossible to re-establish it.
 Though man may be kept ignorant, he cannot be made ignorant.